 Yes, we get asked a lot of questions.
 Which is great.
 Great that so many people are interested in St. George’s Day.
-Here’s some of the most Frequently Asked Questions…
+Here are some of the most Frequently Asked Questions…

 1. Why do we need a bank holiday?